gardener/gardener/docs/deployment/feature_gates.md

 * `AdminKubeconfigRequest` enables the `AdminKubeconfigRequest` endpoint on Shoot resources.
 See [GEP-16](../proposals/16-adminkubeconfig-subresource.md) for more details.
 * `UseDNSRecords` enables using `DNSRecord` resources for Gardener DNS records instead of `DNSProvider`, `DNSEntry`, and `DNSOwner` resources.
 See [Contract: `DNSRecord` resources](../extensions/dnsrecord.md) for more details.
 * `DisallowKubeconfigRotationForShootInDeletion` when enabled, does not allow kubeconfig rotation to be requested for shoot cluster that is already in deletion phase, i.e. `metadata.deletionTimestamp` is set.
+* `RotateSSHKeypairOnMaintenance` enables SSH keypair rotation in the maintenance controller of the gardener-controller-manager.
+Details can be found in [GEP-15](../proposals/15-manage-bastions-and-ssh-key-pair-rotation.md).